And for those of you tuning in, expecting to hear Rush today, Rush is recovering from a coal and he'll be in tomorrow.

 And so what we Americans must do, we must read the Constitution.

-And and matter of fact, you know, a whole lot of politicians, the guys we elect to Washington, they don't know anything about the Constitution.
+And matter of fact, you know, a whole lot of politicians, the guys we elect to Washington, they don't know anything about the Constitution.

-They didn't play.
+They didn't plan.

 So we Americans, see, the Constitution represents the rules of the game.

-Well, anybody who says that the Constitution is a living document, they're they're also saying we don't have a Constitution.
+Well, anybody who says that the Constitution is a living document, they're also saying we don't have a Constitution.

 Because for rules of the game to mean anything, they must be fixed.